zhang-jia-rong/ckw-slidev/README.md

 ## Introduction

-ckw-slidev is a presentation tool that combines the power of [Markdown](https://daringfireball.net/projects/markdown/) with the flexibility of [Vue.js](https://vuejs.org/).
-It allows you to create beautiful presentations with ease. ✨
+`ckw-slidev` is my personal presentation tool that combines the power of [Markdown](https://daringfireball.net/projects/markdown/) with the flexibility of [Vue.js](https://vuejs.org/).
+It allows me to create beautiful presentations with ease. ✨

 ## Features